cadence-day/docs/docs/intro.md

 ### 🔐 Privacy by Design

-End-to-end encryption for notes and chat.
+End-to-end encryption for notes and activities.
 Your data belongs to you, not to us or advertisers.

 ### 🌍 Built for Humans